 Turkey meatballs can also be made with ground beef.
 I recommend using lean ground beef.
 This helps to lower the saturated fat grams.

-Oats can be used in place of breadcrumbs to bind meatballs.
+Oats can be used in place of breadcrumbs to bind ground turkey meatballs.
 If the recipe calls for seasoned breadcrumbs, be sure to adjust the seasonings when substituting the breadcrumbs with oats.

 How to freeze: